TNegash/snapCloud/privateSnapCloudOnPI.md

 go to the firefox page: ***about:config*** then search for enable ***security.enterprise_roots.enabled*** click on it a set it to ***true***

+### DNS Resolution Issue on Client Side (DNS_PROBE_FINISHED_NXDOMAIN Issue)

+#### Windows
+Try if the DNS works after each of these steps.

+1. Flush DNS Cache
+To clear the client computer's DNS cache, open Command Prompt as administrator and execute the following command.

+    ```bash
+        ipconfig /flushdns
+    ```

+2. Release and Renew IP Address
+To release and renew the IP address on the client computer, open Command Prompt as administrator and execute the following command.

+    ```bash
+        ipconfig /release
+        ipconfig /renew
+    ```

+3. Change DNS Server
+     - Go to Network and Sharing Center (Windows).
+     - Click on the connection you are using (e.g., Wi-Fi).
+     - Click on Properties.
+     - Select Internet Protocol Version 4 (TCP/IPv4).
+     - Click on Properties.
+     - Choose "Use the following DNS server addresses" and enter the snap specific DNS server

+4. Check the local host file
+      - Open Notepad as administrator (shft + right click).
+      - opel the file C:\Windows\System32\drivers\etc\host
+      - Delete or edit entries without # at the beginning.
+Enter IP address of the DNS server and the domain name as shown below (Only if the dns resolution issue is not resolved)

+      ```bash
+         192.168.0.101	snap.winna.er
+      ```
+       **Note:** put tab before and after the ip address

+#### MAC

+  1. Flush DNS Cache:
+      Clear the Macbook's DNS cache to remove potentially outdated entries.
+On a Mac, you can do this using the Terminal with the command sudo killall -HUP mDNSResponder.
+  2. Renew IP Address:
+      Renew the Macbook's IP address to ensure it's getting the correct network configuration from the router.
+  3. Check DNS Server Settings:
+      Verify the Macbook's DNS server settings in System Preferences > Network > [Your Network Connection] > Advanced > DNS.
+Use the Snap!
+DNS server
+  4. Check Hosts File:
+      Examine the Macbook's hosts file (usually located at /private/etc/hosts) for any conflicting entries.
+You probaly need to add the ip of the dns server and the deomain snap.winna.er in the host file similar to windows

 ## Access Server from Windows